realworldocaml/book/en/guided-tour.md

 ```

 Note that the above commands will take some time to run.
 When they're
-done, create a file called `~/.ocamlinit` in your home directory:
+done, you should have a file called `~/.ocamlinit` in your home
+directory, to which you should add the following.

 ```ocaml
 #use "topfind"